 What happens if you are an inmate or family member that spoke to the representative from the Southern Center for Human Rights during their investigation of the Morgan County, Alabama Jail?

 I can tell you what happened to one family Sheryl Brown and her son Kenny Brown.
 Kenny has been in the Morgan County Jail for roughly two years.
 He was charged with having marijuana leaves.
 Kenny has lost approximately 80 lbs since his incarnation.
-According to Ms. Brown she and Kenny both spoke to representatives from the Southern Center for Human Rights.
+According to Ms. Brown, she and Kenny both spoke to representatives from the Southern Center for Human Rights.
 Ms. Brown also accompanied me in attending Federal Court yesterday.

-Since Kenny Brown has been placed in jail he has been under fed, kept in confinement, held in booking, and been sent to the infirmary.
+Since Kenny Brown has been placed in jail he has been underfed, kept in confinement, held in booking, and been sent to the infirmary.
 While in these locations he is not allowed visitors or food from his food account Ms. Brown set up for Kenny to ensure he was getting enough food.
-On multiple occasions Ms. Browns has not been allowed to visit her son.
+On multiple occasions, Ms. Browns has not been allowed to visit her son.
 Today is no exception.
 The Morgan County Sheriff placed Kenny in booking.
 While in booking he is not allowed to have visitors or store privileges.

 Ms. Brown called the infirmary this morning and was told that they are not the ones who had Kenny placed in booking.
 Nor, have they seen him in the clinic.
-According to our sources in the Jail Kenny was placed in booking because he was having medical issues.
+According to our sources in the Jail, Kenny was placed in booking because he was having medical issues.
 If Kenny was having medical issues why wasn't he sent to the infirmary?
 There is a simple reason.
 Retaliation.
-Shortly after Kenny spoke with the representatives he begun receiving his prescribed medications, being fed more and receiving more nutritional meals.
-Shortly thereafter Kenny was sent to the yard for exerciser to "help him build his strength" by forcing him to run.
+Shortly after Kenny spoke with the representatives he has begun receiving his prescribed medications, being fed more and receiving more nutritional meals.
+Shortly thereafter Kenny was sent to the yard for exercise to "help him build his strength" by forcing him to run.
 This after losing 80 lbs.
 Kenny was so weak that he fell down and injured himself.

 What is wrong with this picture?
 Kenny has been scheduled to receive additional medical evaluations.
 He must wait for a bed.
 He is the 9th person in line for a bed.
 Ms. Brown called and spoke with the officials at the facility and was told that it could take up to a year before he was evaluated.
 That means Kenny will spend another year in jail for possession of marijuana leaves.

 Ms. Brown called back to the sheriff's office a few minutes ago and spoke to the sergeant in charge and he agreed to allow Ms. Brown visitation with her son.
 At least there is still a few good people remaining in the jail.
 This situation caused Ms. Brown gas, time, and the worry that something serious is wrong with her son.
-This is another example of Sheriff Ana Franklin playing doctor without a licenses.
+This is another example of Sheriff Ana Franklin playing doctor without a license.